-- •To introduce latest advances in the field of glass in architecture. - To enable right selection and usage of right glass for appropriate purposes. - To give understanding of use of glass in contemporary architecture as well as its role in green design and improving building performance.
+- OBJECTIVES - •To introduce latest advances in the field of glass in architecture. - •To enable right selection and usage of right glass for appropriate purposes. - •To give understanding of use of glass in contemporary architecture as well as its role in green design and improving building performance.

-- After Completion of the Course, the Students will be able to - CO1 To understand of glass and its potential in contemporary usage(K1,K2). - CO2 To create awareness in need for green buildings and energy efficient buildings.
-(K1,K2). - CO3 To create importance of case study of green buildings designed predominantly with energy efficient materials.
-(K1,K2). - CO4 To Understand tools currently in practice with respect to the use of glass in buildings.
-(K1,K2). - CO5 To Understand software currently in practice with respect to the use of glass in buildings.
+CO1 - To understand of glass and its potential in contemporary usage(K1,K2).

+CO2 - To create awareness in need for green buildings and energy efficient buildings.
+(K1,K2).

+CO3 - To create importance of case study of green buildings designed predominantly with energy efficient materials.
+(K1,K2).

+CO4 - To Understand tools currently in practice with respect to the use of glass in buildings.
+(K1,K2).

+CO5 - To Understand software currently in practice with respect to the use of glass in buildings.
 (K1,K2).